On higher topological Hochschild homology of rings of integers: Introduction

+for a generator $\mu$ of degree two.
+This result was first obtained by Basterra and Mandell by other methods.

+The calculation of $\thh{n}_*(\Z,\bF_p)$ along with a calculation of the Bockstein spectral sequence on it would give us $\thh{n}_*(\Z)$.
+We use this technique in \cite{dlr2} to determine $\thh{2}_*(\Z_{(p)})$ as a graded commutative ring (see \cite[Theorem 2.1]{dlr2}).
+An additive identification of $\thh{2}_*(\Z)$ is obtained in \cite[Theorem 1.6]{klang}, using factorization homology and the identification of $H\Z$ as a Thom spectrum with an algebra structure over the little $2$-cubes operad.

-The calculation of $\thh{n}_*(\Z,\bF_p)$ along with a calculation of the Bockstein spectral sequence on it (which we do not do in this paper) would give us $\thh{n}_*(\Z)$.
-If one wanted to do a similar calculation for more general number rings $A$, observe first that for any $n$ and any commutative ring $A$, $\thh{n}_0(A)\cong A$, since in the definition of $\thh{n}(A)$, both $d_0$ and $d_1$ have to multiply all copies of $HA$ indexed on all the $1$-simplices into the copy that sits over the basepoint, and so by the commutativity of $HA$, $d_0$ and $d_1$ induce the same maps on homology.
+For a calculation of $\thh{n}(A)$ for more general number rings $A$, observe first that for any $n$ and any commutative ring $A$, $\thh{n}_0(A)\cong A$, since in the definition of $\thh{n}(A)$, both $d_0$ and $d_1$ have to multiply all copies of $HA$ indexed on all the $1$-simplices into the copy that sits over the basepoint, and so by the commutativity of $HA$, $d_0$ and $d_1$ induce the same maps on homology.

 The B\"okstedt spectral sequence for higher topological Hochschild homology (Proposition~7.2 in \cite{wit}) with rational coefficients is a spectral sequence with

 Since $H_*(HA;\bQ)$ consists just of $A\otimes \bQ$ in dimension zero and since for a number ring $A$, $A\otimes \bQ$ is \'etale over $\bQ$, by Theorem~9.1(a) of \cite{wit}, for $*>0$, $\thh{n}_*(A)$ consists entirely of torsion.